-- Single checkbox: single checkbox fields only have two options, on or off.
-They are typically used if you are integrated with Salesforce and need a field that is either checked or unchecked.
+- Single checkbox: only includes two options, on or off.
+They are often used if you are integrated with Salesforce and need a field that is either checked or unchecked.

 - Number: number fields can contain any string of numerals or numbers written in decimal or scientific notation.

 - File (contact properties only): file fields are used to allow visitors to upload files and provide you with a link through a form submission.
 The uploaded file's link is available from the individual's contact record.

 - Date picker: date picker fields are used to allow visitors to input a specific date in a standard format that can be segmented on.

 - HubSpot user: this property type allows you to select a user from your account as the value and will automatically have all the HubSpot users as options.
 This can be useful if another user in your account is not the owner of a contact or company record, but plays a role in interacting with the record.

 - Click Create to save your new property.